temianibaba/tech258_azure/2_tier_deployment/readme.md

 ![alt text](images/image12.png)
 ![alt text](images/image13.png)
 ![alt text](images/image14.png)
-### No port 3000
+### No port 3000 or 27017
 Because we set our network to to have multiple subnets, our instances can communicate between one another with just their IP addresses without needing a port rule to be created.
+By default the VNet allows any internal traffic on my network regardless of subnet. *One difference between Azure and AWS manually open port on AWS.* Using private IPs is like using inside doors inside of a house and a public IP is like using the front door.